Clean-up of plastic pollution

 - Last updated:

-- 26 March 2025
+- 28 March 2025

-Following the collision in the North Sea between the Stena Immaculate and the Solong, an oil tanker and container ship, plastic pellets called nurdles have begun washing ashore.
+Following the collision in the North Sea between the Stena Immaculate and the Solong, an oil tanker and container ship, plastic pellets called nurdles and pieces of burnt plastic resin were washed ashore.

-The collision occurred off the Yorkshire coast, but winds and tides have resulted in these plastic pieces, which range in size, being scattered along the Norfolk and south Lincolnshire coast.
+The collision occurred off the Yorkshire coast, but winds and tides resulted in these plastic pieces, which range in size, being scattered along the Norfolk and south Lincolnshire coast.

-Brancaster Beach clear-up operation
+Brancaster Beach clean-up operation

 On 20 March, the next phase of the clean-up operation took place, co-ordinated by Kings Lynn and West Norfolk Borough Council with support from specialist contractors.